-‘Move fast and break things?’
+‘Move fast and break things’?
 Judges are telling Trump to put them back together.

 As President Donald Trump moves at a furious pace to implement his agenda, federal courts are struggling to pause actions that may be unlawful.
 That dynamic reached another chaotic height this past weekend as the Trump administration seeks to further its policy of mass deportations.